-- One member stands up and voices his opinion, he is upset because he just bought his unit six months ago and feels it is unfair for him pay as much as members who have lived there for many years.
+- One member stands up and voices his opinion, he is upset because he just bought his unit six months ago and feels it's unfair for him pay as much as members who have lived there for many years.

 - A woman who owns a 1 bedroom unit states that the larger 2 and 3 bedroom units utilize more of the roof.
 She says the assessment breakdown should be based on the size of the units, to be fair.

-- Another stands up and is concerned that the value of his unit will fall as he is about to relocate and will need to list his unit for sale within the next two weeks.
+- Another stands up and is concerned that the value of his unit will fall as he is about to relocate and is planned to list his unit for sale within the next two weeks.

 - A man stands up and asks about the other common areas such as the pool and recreation building.
 He has been pushing for years to have these overhauled and remodeled.
 How will these be paid for if all the money is going into the replacement of the roof?

-- One member is unemployed and asks about the ramifications if he is unable to make such a large payment.
+- One member is unemployed and asks about the ramifications if he is unable to make such a large payment by the assessment due date.

 It quickly becomes apparent, to you and the board, that this problem is not going to be as simple as assigning each unit a special assessment.
-You just hope it can all be figured out before the rain begins to trickle into your home.
+You just hope it can all be figured out before the rain begins to trickle in.

 Unfortunately this is not an uncommon scenario; we see it on a daily basis.
-Many of the aging projects in the Seattle and Bellevue areas are just beginning to see some of the major expense items that Association members will incur.
+Many of the aging common interest communities are just beginning to see some of the major expense items that Association members will incur.
 It can be very easy to put off adequately saving for a roof replacement which is 15 years away.
 The truth is that someone will have to, eventually, Pay the Piper.

 As the above example shows and has been our experience, dues are rarely increased to keep up with actual inflation rates.
 This will result in an annual shortfall of reserve levels that will increase every year that dues are not raised to match inflation rates.
-Interest on reserve balances will help to offset this but are typically much less than inflation rates of 3-4%.
-This results in a reserve balance that may grow over the time but will fall short of the reserve level that is necessary to pay for the cost of the component replacement.
+Interest on reserve balances will help to offset this but are typically much less than historical inflation rates of 3-4% in the construction industry.
+This results in a reserve balance that may grow over the time but will fall short of the reserve balance that is necessary to pay for the cost of the common area project.

 The easiest way to prevent the above situation is to adequately plan for such a common area component failure and replacement.
-A Reserve Study would have been an excellent tool from which this Association could have created and followed a financial plan that caters to their specific needs.
-The above storyline highlights some of the benefits this Association would have seen from having a catered Reserve Study completed.
+A Reserve Study would have been an excellent tool from which this Association could have created and followed a funding model that caters to their specific needs.
+The above storyline highlights some of the benefits this Association would have seen from having a Reserve Study completed.

 - The Association could have increased their dues modestly over the past 15 years; there would have been enough in reserves to cover the expense of the roof, the expected future expenses of the pool, recreation building and all other common area components.

-- The Association could have easily followed the Reserve Studies recommendations for monthly dues which would have shown an annual escalation in dues that was in line with inflation rates.
-The Association could notify its members, years in advance, of the scheduled increases so there would be no surprises.
+- The Association could have easily followed the reserve study's recommendations for monthly dues which would have shown an annual escalation in dues that was in line with inflation rates.
+The Association could notify its members, in advance, of the scheduled increases so there would be no surprises.

 - The dues would have been collected from members who were utilizing the common area components during the times in which they lived in the community.
-Association members who have recently purchased their units are not unfairly incurring expenses from deteriorated components that were utilized by past members.
+Association members who have recently purchased their units are not unfairly paying more than their fair share of the project cost.

-- The Association and board members would have been fulfilling their duties to the members which would include making sound financial decisions for the community as a whole.
+- The Association and board members would have been fulfilling their duties to the members which would include making sound financial decisions for the community as a whole and over time.

 Associations young and old can all benefit from a reserve study.

-Newer communities will be in a more advantageous position as they will be able to benefit from the time until large component failures are likely a reality.
-Dues can be raised modestly over time so that reserve levels are in line with expectations of components expenses.
+Newer communities will be in a more advantageous position as they will be able to benefit from time; large common area projects are likely in the distance future which allows plenty of time to adequately reserve for them.
+Dues can be raised modestly over time versus a large special assessment later.

-Older communities will be provided a clear report on the current situation of the reserve level and they will be able to address component condition levels and plan for future expected failures/repairs.
+Older communities will be provided a clear report on the current situation of the reserve level and they will be able to plan for future expected failures/repairs.
 If assessments are to be incurred they can often be minimized with adequately forethought.

 Written by Joel L Tax - Professional Reserve Analyst - 03/24/2016